My Life in the Third Reich, autobiography by Gisela Cooper.

 Order

-The Veritas publication of this book may be borrowed from the Bodleian Library - University of Oxford.
+The Veritas publication of this book may also be borrowed from the Bodleian Library, Oxford University

 Photos and Friends